Another new nematophyte in the Rhynie

 known from degrading plants.

-fragments but had got into the swamp matter and
+This specimen apparently got into the swamp matter and

 remained there as a whole.
 (It is not seen here as a whole because it